sagun98/community-events/README.md

             }
         }
 ```
-- ### Before hitting npm install, first change the dependency of bcrypt to bcryptjs
+- ### Before hitting npm install, first change the dependency of bcrypt to bcryptjs and update the version of it.